Protesters scuffle with police in Iraq's Kurdistan region

-ERBIL, Iraq (Reuters) - Protesters hurled stones and scuffled with riot police in the second largest city in Iraq’s Kurdish north on Thursday, in the most intense show of discontent since an economic crisis hit the region.
+ERBIL, Iraq, Oct 8 (Reuters) - Protesters hurled stones and scuffled with riot police in the second largest city in Iraq’s Kurdish north on Thursday, in the most intense show of discontent since an economic crisis hit the region.

 Teachers, hospital workers and other public sector employees have taken to the streets and gone on strike for a week, demanding their salaries from the Kurdistan Regional Government (KRG), which is three months in arrears.

-Thursday’s protest focused on a five-star hotel in the center of Sulaimaniyah, where political parties were meeting to resolve a deadlock over the presidency that has compounded the economic crisis.
+Thursday’s protest focused on a five-star hotel in the centre of Sulaimaniyah, where political parties were meeting to resolve a deadlock over the presidency that has compounded the economic crisis.

 President Massoud Barzani’s mandate expired on Aug.
 20 but rival factions have yet to agree on the terms to extend his tenure, and many Kurds accuse their leaders of using or even creating problems for leverage.

-“Instead of resolving the crisis they have deepened it,” said Ari Ahmed, the headmaster of a secondary school in Sulaimaniyah.
+“Instead of resolving the crisis they have deepened it,” said Ari Ahmed, the headmster of a secondary school in Sulaimaniyah.
 “Only ordinary people are suffering in this political game.”

 The demonstrations threaten to undermine stability in the region at a time when it is at war with Islamic State militants.